Nepali Language 2 (PG)

 Scope and syllabus

-The course provides teaching and learning of intermediate level Nepali language with emphasis on practical written and spoken Nepali.
-The course covers complex points of word and sentence structure as well as textual relations in Nepali writing and discourse.
+The module provides teaching and learning of intermediate level Nepali language with emphasis on practical written and spoken Nepali.
+It covers complex points of word and sentence structure as well as textual relations in Nepali writing and discourse.
 Communicative practice and structural knowledge is established through reading and discussing a variety of Nepali texts dealing with different topics and of different length and complexity.

 Method of assessment